 Therefore, the following are the outstanding UNESCO World Heritage Sites i(of ecological and biological importance) in Africa that are found within the Democratic Republic of Congo;

 - Virunga National Park

 This National Park was established in 1925 to mainly protect the critically endangered mountain gorillas, making it the oldest Park in Africa and was designated a UNESCO World Heritage Site in 1979 extending for 7800 square kilometers between the southern Virunga Mountains and the northern Rwenzori Mountains.
-The Park is characterized by several habitats including Afro-montane forests, steppe, snowfield, swamps, savannah, Lava plains and Afro-alpine vegetation which all support abundant biodiversity including the mountain gorillas, chimpanzees, Hippos, buffaloes, elephants and over 700 species of birds as well as 78 Amphibian species.
-However, the conservation of Virunga National Park is greatly affected by the presence of militant groups, deforestation and poaching as well as the planned oil exploration by a UK-based Company which as expected will affect the Park.
+The Park is characterized by several habitats including Afro-montane forests, steppe, snowfield, swamps, savannah, Lava plains, and Afro-alpine vegetation which all support abundant biodiversity including mountain gorillas, chimpanzees, Hippos, buffaloes, elephants, and over 700 species of birds as well as 78 Amphibian species.
+However, the conservation of Virunga National Park is greatly affected by the presence of militant groups, deforestation, and poaching as well as the planned oil exploration by a UK-based Company which as expected will affect the Park.

 - Salonga National Park